-Join us in the DPRK to partake in the Pyongyang Marathon!
-This incredible event is the fifth year that foreign tourists are welcomed to compete or spectate from the grandstands of Kim Il Sung Stadium!
+Join us in the DPRK to participate in the Pyongyang Marathon!
+This incredible event is the sixth year that foreign tourists are welcomed to compete or spectate from the grandstands of Kim Il Sung Stadium!

-During your visit you’ll also be visiting the must see sites in Pyongyang city such as the Pyongyang Metro, Korean War Museum, and no trip to the DPRK is complete without a visit to the DMZ, where the country is separated from South Korea.
+During your tour you’ll be visiting all the must-see sites in Pyongyang city, such as riding the Pyongyang Metro, exploring Kim Il Sung Square, visiting the Korean War Museum, picnic lunch up in the mountains, and of course, no trip to the DPRK is complete without a visit to the DMZ, where the country is separated from South Korea.

-This incredible tour is a must see, run and do tour, with great opportunities for engagement with locals and an opportunity to be part of something incredible.
-Book now with us to secure your position for the marathon and your seat with us!
-Group bookings and Young Pioneer returners are most welcomed with discounts.
+This tour is a must-see, run, and do tour that you do not want to miss!
+Book now with us to secure your position for the marathon and your spot on tour.
+Group bookings and Young Pioneer Tour returners are most welcomed with discounts.

 Marathon running fees are listed below and not included in the tour cost.